 - identification and licensing of enzyme targets;

 - · drug discovery;

 - structure-based design of drug candidates;

 - small-scale synthesis of compounds;

-- · conducting preclinical studies and clinical trials;
+- conducting preclinical studies and clinical trials;

 - recruiting our scientific and management personnel;

-- · establishing laboratory facilities; and
+- establishing laboratory facilities; and

-- · raising capital.
+- raising capital.

 Our revenues have generally been limited to license fees, milestone payments, interest income, and collaboration research and development fees.
 The Company recognizes revenue in accordance with SEC Staff Accounting Bulletin No. 104, Revenue Recognition ("SAB No. 104").
 Research and development revenue on cost-reimbursement agreements is recognized as expenses are incurred, up to contractual limits.
 Research and development fees, license fees and milestone payments are recognized as revenue when the earnings process is complete, the Company has no further continuing performance obligations and has completed its performance under the terms of the agreement, in accordance with SAB No. 104.
-License fees and milestone payments received under licensing agreements that are related to future performance are deferred and taken into income as earned over the estimated drug development period.
+License fees and milestone payments received under licensing agreements that are related to future performance are deferred and recognized as earned over the estimated drug development period.
 The Company has not received any revenues or royalties from the sale of licensed pharmaceutical products.
 It could be several years, if ever, before we will recognize significant revenue from royalties received pursuant to our license agreements or revenue directly from product sales.
 Future revenues, if any, are likely to fluctuate substantially from quarter to quarter.

 We have incurred operating losses since our inception.
-Our accumulated deficit at December 31, 2003 was \$104.7 million.
+Our accumulated deficit at December 31, 2004 was \$125.8 million.
 We will require substantial expenditures relating to the development of our current and future drug candidates.
-During the three years ended December 31, 2003, we spent 34.1% of our research and development expenses on contract research and development, including:
+During the three years ended December 31, 2004, we spent 45.5% of our research and development expenses on contract research and development, including:

-- · payments to consultants; - · funding of research at academic institutions; - · large scale synthesis of compounds; - · preclinical studies; - · engaging investigators to conduct clinical trials; - · hiring contract research organizations to monitor and gather data on clinical trials; and - using statisticians to evaluate the results of clinical trials.
+- payments to consultants; - funding of research at academic institutions; - large scale synthesis and formulation of compounds; - preclinical studies;

+- engaging investigators to conduct clinical trials; - hiring contract research organizations for regulatory and clinical functions; and - using statisticians to evaluate the results of clinical trials.